shanegibney/IntegerSequence/README.md

 This integer sequence behaves unexpectedly after 638 iterations.

-File at /src/com/company/Main.java generates coordinates from the sequence and sends the to a plain text file data.dat
+File at /src/com/company/Main.java generates coordinates from the sequence and sends the coordinates to a plain text file data.dat

 This file can be imported into any plotting software such as Gnuplot.